naxci1/FlashVSR_Stable/README.md

 - Replaced `Block-Sparse-Attention` with `Sparse_SageAttention` to avoid building complex cuda kernels.
 - With the new `tile_dit` method, you can even output 1080P video on 8GB of VRAM.
 - Support copying audio tracks to output files (powered by FFmpeg).
 - Introduced Blackwell GPU support for FlashVSR.
+- Optimized for RTX 5070 Ti 16 GB VRAM and 64+ GB RAM
+- Tested on 1-minute videos.
+15 fps, 900 frames.
+- 4x upscale speed is 1.17 FPS.
+- Use only the Full model; the others are low quality and constantly crash.
+- All bugs fixed, code largely rewritten.
+Optimized for Nvidia 40x and 50x.
+VRAM usage minimized.
+Rendered frames transferred to RAM.
+The final compositing operation (save video) was performed on the CPU, minimizing all OOM errors.

 ---
 ### 🚀 Getting Started